Richard Oaxaca – Director

 Roberta Minichiello received her early training at the age of 3 at the Bates School of Dance in Cambridge, MA under the direction of Grace Bates.
 She directed her own school in Marshfield from 1979 to 2000 after many years of assisting Grace and several years of teaching at other local studios.
 She continued her tap training at Joy of Movement with Julia Boynton, at the Leon Collins Studio, at the Boston Conservatory, and at weekend workshops during National Tap Dance Day events.
 She currently studies and dances alongside her long-time dance friend Thelma Goldberg at The Dance Inn in Lexington.
 Roberta embraces the rich traditions and classic dance steps and repertoire that makes tap dance a perfect opportunity to exercise, have fun, and connect with others who love to move rhythmically.

 Layla has been dancing with Dance with Energy since 2012.
 She has danced competitively since 2014 and has trained in ballet, tap, jazz, lyrical, contemporary, and acro.
 Prior to dancing, she was trained in competitive gymnastics for 9 years.
 Layla began assistant teaching classes for young dancers at DWE in 2014 and has been teaching on her own since 2017.
-After graduating Braintree High School in 2017, Layla attended Wellesley College for 2 years and is now studying at UMass.
-She plans to graduate in 2021 with a degree in Early Childhood Education and a written portfolio on dance teaching.
+After graduating Braintree High School in 2017, Layla attended Wellesley College for 2 years and finished her studies at UMass.
+She graduated Summa Cum Laude in May 2021 with a degree in Early Childhood Education and a written portfolio on dance teaching.
+In 2020, she started choreographing Dance with Energy’s competition teams and has received multiple awards for her choreography.
 Layla continues to seek out opportunities to dance and compete whenever possible.

 Jennifer started teaching with Dance with Energy in 2016.
 She teaches Discovery Dance, Creative Movement, Kinder Combo, Jazz, Tap and Musical Theater.